-There are meeting rooms available to recognized Student Organizations and faculty or staff located on the second floor of the SUB.
+There are meeting rooms available to recognized student organizations and faculty or staff located on the second floor of the SUB.
 Room reservations are made in the Scheduling Office on the first floor and should be made early to assure a room.
 The majority of meeting rooms have conference tables. chairs, and some blackboards.
 Other equipment can be procured by the Scheduling Office if ordered early such as rostrums, lecternettes, public address systems, projectors, and so on.
 Many of the meeting rooms are named after different counties of the State of Idaho.
-In a case when Food Service will be involved such as a banquet one should contact the Operations Office first to be sure that there is room available.
+In a case when Food Service will be involved, such as a banquet, one should contact the Operations Office first to be sure that there is room available.

-INFORMATION CENTER 385-1448
+Information Center 385-1448

 The Information Center is located in the main lobby to your direct right as you enter the front door of the SUB.
 The Information Center is the HUB OF THE SUB.
 Information concerning current and up-coming events, ticket sales, office location, lost and found, paging telephones and special events can be obtained here as well as cards for registering classified ads on the bulletin boards to either side of the Information Center counter.
-Lost and found services for the entire campus are located here as well as room scheduling in the SUB.
+Lost and found services for the entire campus are located here.

-PROGRAMMING OFFICE 385-3654
+Programs Office 385-3654

 This office is located on the second floor.
-The Programs Office contains the headquarters for the Student Union Program Board and its subcommittees, the ASB Judiciary System, as well as for all student organizations.
-Each recognized student organization has a campus mailbox in the Programming Office and is required to submit an up-dated roster of all officers to maintain recognition.
+The Programs Office contains the headquarters for the Student Union Programs Board and its subcommittees, the ASB Judiciary System, as well as for all student organizations.
+Each recognized student organization has a campus mailbox in the Programs Office and is required to submit an up-dated roster of all officers to maintain recognition.

-Coordination of all campus activities,

-the filing of Activity Scheduling Forms and planning of dances, concerts, art shows, cabarets, films, coffeehouses, lectures, banquets, and numerous outdoor activities take place here.
-If you want to "Get Involved" or find out about fraternities, sororities, other campus organizations, check out sign-making kits, or schedule an event - this is the place.
+Coordination of all campus activities, the filing of "Activity Scheduling Forms" and planning of dances, concerts, art shows, cabarets, films, coffeehouses, lectures, banquets, and numerous outdoor activities take place here.
+If you want to "Get Involved" or find out about fraternities, sororities, other campus organizations, check out signmaking kits, or schedule an event - this is the place.

-SCHEDULING OFFICE 385-1677

-The Scheduling Office is located on the first floor across from the Bookstore.
+Scheduling Office 385-1677 The Scheduling Office is located on the first floor across from the Campus Store.
 All scheduling of the Student Union Building facilities is done in this office.